carlosrafaelgn/ArduinoTimer/README.md

 ArduinoTimer is a library, which aims at providing developers with means to schedule asynchronous timer execution, pretty much like timer services provided by real OSes.
 In fact, it is a set of libraries, one for each timer available in ATmega2560 (1, 3, 4 and 5).
 By dividing the full library into four smaller libraries, the developer can save both RAM and Flash memory.
 The file ArduinoTimer.zip is a convenience for downloading all files at once :)

-**You can download ArduinoTimer library in a single zip file [here](https://github.com/carlosrafaelgn/ArduinoTimer/blob/master/ArduinoTimer.zip?raw=true)!**
+**You can download ArduinoTimer library in a single zip file using the following links: [Timer1](https://github.com/carlosrafaelgn/ArduinoTimer/blob/master/Timer1.zip?raw=true), [Timer3](https://github.com/carlosrafaelgn/ArduinoTimer/blob/master/Timer3.zip?raw=true), [Timer4](https://github.com/carlosrafaelgn/ArduinoTimer/blob/master/Timer4.zip?raw=true) and [Timer5](https://github.com/carlosrafaelgn/ArduinoTimer/blob/master/Timer5.zip?raw=true)!**

+**The only library which contains examples is Timer1.
+Hence, if you download libraries Timer3, Timer4 or Timer5, but you do not download library Timer1, you will have no examples to work with!**

 Library Timer1 can be used with ATmega2560, ATmega168 and with ATmega328.
 Nevertheless, libraries Timer3, Timer4 and Timer5 are exclusive to ATmega2560.